Most Talked-About Controversies Linked to Martha Stewart

 A closer look at the most debated and controversial moments involving Martha Stewart.

 Martha Stewart is an American businesswoman, writer, and television personality known for founding Martha Stewart Living Omnimedia.
-Her company focuses on home and hospitality, achieving success through publishing, broadcasting, merchandising, and e-commerce.
-She has authored bestselling books, published Martha Stewart Living magazine, and hosted syndicated television programs like Martha Stewart Living and The Martha Stewart Show, solidifying her influence in lifestyle and media.
+Her company focused on home and hospitality and achieved success through publishing, broadcasting, merchandising, and e-commerce.
+She authored bestselling books, published Martha Stewart Living magazine, and hosted syndicated television programs like Martha Stewart Living and The Martha Stewart Show, building a significant brand around her lifestyle expertise.

 December 27, 2001: Sale of ImClone Systems Stock

-On June 25, 2002, Martha Stewart was grilled by CBS anchor Jane Clayson on the air about ImClone during her regular segment on The Early Show.
-Stewart responded by continuing to chop cabbage and stating, "I want to focus on my salad."
+On June 25, 2002, CBS anchor Jane Clayson grilled Martha Stewart on the air about ImClone during her regular segment on The Early Show.
+Stewart responded by focusing on her salad.

 October 3, 2002: Resignation from the New York Stock Exchange Board

-On October 3, 2002, Martha Stewart resigned from her position on the board of directors of the New York Stock Exchange, following a deal prosecutors had made with Douglas Faneuil, an assistant to Bacanovic, in connection to the ImClone stock trading case.
+On October 3, 2002, Martha Stewart resigned from her position on the board of directors of the New York Stock Exchange, following a deal prosecutors had made with Douglas Faneuil.

 June 4, 2003: Indictment by Grand Jury

-On June 4, 2003, Martha Stewart was indicted by a grand jury on nine counts, including charges of obstruction of justice related to the ImClone stock trading case.
+On June 4, 2003, Martha Stewart was indicted by a grand jury on nine counts, including charges of obstruction of justice.
+Following this, she stepped down as CEO and Chairwoman of MSLO.

 January 2004: Trial Begins

 In January 2004, Martha Stewart's trial began.
-Prosecutors showed that Bacanovic had ordered his assistant to tell Stewart that the CEO of ImClone, Samuel D. Waksal, was selling all his shares in advance of an adverse Food and Drug Administration ruling.
+Prosecutors presented evidence that Peter Bacanovic had ordered his assistant to inform Stewart that the CEO of ImClone, Samuel D. Waksal, was selling his shares in advance of an FDA ruling.

-In March 2004, after a six-week jury trial, Martha Stewart was found guilty of felony charges of conspiracy to obstruct, of obstruction of an agency proceeding, and of making false statements to federal investigators.
+In March 2004, after a six-week jury trial, Martha Stewart was found guilty of felony charges of conspiracy to obstruct, obstruction of an agency proceeding, and making false statements to federal investigators.

-In July 2004, Martha Stewart was sentenced to serve a five-month term in a federal correctional facility and a two-year period of supervised release for felony charges related to conspiracy, obstruction, and making false statements.
+In July 2004, Martha Stewart was sentenced to serve a five-month term in a federal correctional facility and a two-year period of supervised release, including five months of electronic monitoring.

 2004: Confinement in Federal Prison Camp

-In 2004, Martha Stewart was confined in Federal Prison Camp in Alderson, West Virginia, despite her wish to be incarcerated in Connecticut or Florida.
+In 2004, Martha Stewart was confined in Federal Prison Camp in Alderson, West Virginia.
+Her lawyer cited the remoteness making it difficult for her 90-year-old mother to visit.

 March 2005: Release from Federal Prison